From Amazon to Microsoft, Meta and Google, big names in tech are announcing mass layoffs and putting the brakes on hiring.

-Big Tech companies have been announcing massive job cuts and hiring freezes - most recently Google, which said on Friday it would be cutting its workforce by 6 per cent - or 12,000 jobs.
+Big Tech companies have been announcing massive layoffs and hiring freezes - most recently Amazon, which said on Monday it would cut 9,000 more jobs, bringing the total so far this year to 27,000.

-Other household names include Microsoft, Meta, Apple and Amazon.
+Other household names include Google, Microsoft, Twitter, Meta and Apple.